“Dresden; where beauty was invented.”Johann Joachim Winckelmann, an art historian and archaeologist, said in 1755

 Except for being a universal symbol of rebirth and reconstruction, the city of Dresden has a multifaceted kind of charm that undoubtedly sweeps visitors’ off their feet.

-Although other cities have 1 central Christmas market, more or less, Dresden has several Christmas markets which are definitely all worth visiting.
+Although other cities usually have one central Christmas market, Dresden has several Christmas markets which are definitely all worth visiting.

 Dresden’s famous Christmas markets are scattered all around the city and are truly magical as well as authentically old.
 According to historical records, the well-known Dresden Christmas market tradition began with a 1-day market in Altmarkt back in 1434, just before Christmas Eve.

 Nowadays, more than a million travelers from around the globe visit Dresden every year in order to see with their own eyes the city’s fantastic Christmas market scene and experience the xmas spirit to the fullest.

 Dates: Nov 29 – Dec 24, 2023(for most markets; may vary for each market)